badrinathvm/StepperView/README.md

 ## Parameters
 - cells : array of views to be rendered next to step Indicator
 - alignments: defaults to .center, for custom options pass list of view alignments to be pointed for eg: can be  .top , .center , .bottom sections
-- indicatorTypes: provides the option to customise the indicator.
+- indicatorTypes: enum provides the options to use .circle(color, width) , .image(Image, width) or .custom(AnyView)
-- lineOptions: To customise the thickness and colors.
+- lineOptions: optional parameter to customize the line for thickness and color options.
-- verticalSpacing: custom spacing to place views vertically (optional)
+- verticalSpacing: optional parameter for vertical spacing

 <p>
     <a href="https://github.com/badrinathvm/StepperView/tree/master/Example/StepperView">Refer Example for more details on usage of StepperView</a>